QuickBooks Cash Disbursement Journal

 Every particular entry goes with the date, usually, the motive of the transaction made includes the amount also along with the method of payment held.

-Do you feel there is a need to create a Cash Disbursement Journal?
+Do you feel there is a need to create a QuickBooks Cash Disbursement Report?

-For creating a cash disbursement report, take a look at the steps mentioned below:
+For creating a QuickBooks cash disbursement report, take a look at the steps mentioned below:

 For the foremost step, proceed to Open the QuickBooks account.

 From the account, navigate to the QuickBooks menu and then click on the custom report option.

 After the subsequent step, the custom report option will direct you to the option naming Transaction details, once you see this click on the same.

 Now, proceed by entering the right date range for the transaction.

 Once the date range is set, check if the columns are filled and updated correctly by navigating through the columns: